keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 which has a healthy green status in ArgoCD UI, but it's not working as expected due to a slow `response time` of the application.

-We will deploy a simple `podtato-head` application, which consists of multiple Deployments and Services via ArgoCD.
+We will deploy a simple `podtato-head` application via ArgoCD, which consists of multiple Deployments and Services.
 The Argo Application deploying the manifests can look like the following:

 ```yaml